Daveads/github-commits-leaderboard/README.md

    Add your email addresses.

 **NOTE:**
-For daily commits, ensure that your username is listed in both the `brainiacs.txt` and `specific_brainiacs_data.json` files.
+For daily commits Email, add your username to list in the `brainiacs.txt` and `specific_brainiacs_data.json` files.

 ## For local build or pushing to a server: